anzylee/HAND-FIM_Assessment_public/.ipynb_checkpoints/README-checkpoint.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This toolset is composed of three main python scripts, which the first script should be run before the second script.
+This toolset is composed of three main python scripts and the first script should be run before the second and thrid scripts.

 #### 1. SFE_Mainstem_HAND_params_calc.py
 This python script calculates the HG parameters including W, P, A, and R using the HAND method.
 For this example, we calculate them for 1-m DEM with bathymetry and 10-m DEM without bathymetry.